datalab-org/datalab/README.md

 Should you wish to contribute to/modify the JavaScript code, please follow the extra steps:

-1. Use the built-in Vue linter with `npm run lint`.
+1. You can manually run the built-in Vue linter with `npm run lint` (the development server started with `npm run serve` will also automatically lint the code every with every change and refuse to start if there are any errors).

 ## Deployment with Docker